Lowering the cost of sales in the insurance industry

 How much does it cost your organization to sell insurance policies?

-The Cost of Sales (COS) is an important budgeting metric for insurance providers that can make or break profitability.
+The Cost of Sales (COS) is an essential budgeting metric for insurance providers that can make or break profitability.
 It can eat up a significant percentage of the premium, directly impacting how much risk you can take on.
 Understanding how this metric works can help you make better decisions when setting your premiums or negotiating contract renewals for existing customers.

-What is the cost of sales metric, and why is it important?
+What is the Cost of Sales metric, and why is it important?

 What factors influence the cost of sales in insurance?

 The cost of sales is a fundamental business management metric that can make or break the insurance company’s profitability.
 Let’s dive into its main components.